 Children due to start reception in September can have their admission deferred up to but not beyond the term in which the child reaches compulsory school age.

-Any offered placement will only be reserved for deferred entry if the parent/carer has applied for deferment in writing to the head teacher of the school offered, has exceptional circumstances and the head teachers agrees to their request.
+Any offered placement will only be reserved for deferred entry if the parent/carer has applied for deferment in writing to the head teacher of the school offered, has exceptional circumstances and the head teachers agrees to their request (this does not apply to summer born deferment).